Capital Gains Exemptions

 You can pay 35% of the “net value” and include deductions.
 Net value is the difference between the original recorded property value when you bought it and what you sold it for.
 You can deduct quite a few things, property improvements etc. but you will need to have official tax receipts called facturas.

 Facturas are official receipts that are accepted by the government for tax purposes.
 Unlike in the US or Canada a simple receipt or invoice with a "PAID" stamp on it will not suffice.
-As an example, if you make a purchase at Home Depot you will be given a receipt at the checkout, you then need to take that receipt to a special machine that will generate a factura for you.
-Basically it will electronically connect your personal information, tax ID, name etc to the receipt which then becomes the factura.
+Basically it is a method to electronically connect your personal information, tax ID, name etc to the receipt which then becomes the factura.

 As you can see these taxes are quite high so getting an exemption is important.
 Here are the qualifications:

 It’s your primary residence.
-This is not an investment property or one you rent out – you live here.
 It has not been purchased under a corporation, you either hold direct title in your name or you have a bank trust (or fideicomiso) in your name.

 Those are the basics.
-If you qualify, you can get an exemption of up to 700,00 UDI.
+If you qualify, each owner can get an exemption of up to 700,00 UDI.

 UDI is an abbreviation for Unidades de Inversión.
 It’s a value established by the Bank of Mexico to determine financial debt, credits etc. The value of a UDI changes but as of today, 700,000 UDIs would be $ 4,869,316 pesos or $243,465 USD.
 If there are multiple owners of the property each of the names on the deed can claim that deduction - BUT each person must meet all the above requirements.
-In an inexplicable twist, if there are two owners and only one meets the requirements, then the deduction for the owner that meets the requirement is cut in half.
-It is important for both owners to be residents AND have an RFC with their name on a receipt.
-As an example, in a recent transaction both owners met the requirements, the husband's name and RFC was on the electrical bill, we had to get the wife's name and RFC on the water bill in order to get the full double deduction.
+It is important for both owners to be residents AND have an RFC with their name on a utility receipt.

 Important to note is that the real estate commissions that you pay as a seller are 100% deductible from any ISR tax you may owe.